 Can schools also access the full Churchill Archive?

-Yes, The Churchill Archive is now available free of charge to schools* worldwide, exclusively through JCS Online Resources.
-To gain full access to the Churchill Archive, you’ll need to register your details online or contact email@example.com.
+Yes, the complete Churchill Archive is available free of charge to secondary/high schools and sixth form colleges worldwide.
+To gain full access to the Churchill Archive, you’ll need to register here.

 I’m a School – is having full access to the main Archive a prerequisite to using Churchill Archive for Schools?